- TCCW Moveout Information

 Masters in Chemistry

 Western Kentucky University's Graduate Program in Chemistry provides a unique learning and research environment and many opportunities for students to develop as independent researchers.
 Fifteen graduate faculty members provide personal and professional mentoring in an intrinsically collegial, yet challenging graduate experience.
 Available resources efficiently support the learning needs and academic ambitions of students with varied backgrounds and interests.
-The program leading to a MS in chemistry is designed to offer students comprehensive training in Analytical Chemistry, Biochemistry, Coal Chemistry, Inorganic Chemistry, Materials Chemistry, Organic Chemistry, and Physical Chemistry.
+The program leading to a MS in chemistry is designed to offer students comprehensive training in Analytical Chemistry, Biochemistry, Inorganic Chemistry, Materials Chemistry, Organic Chemistry, and Physical Chemistry.

 About the Masters in Chemistry Program

-With 30 to 35 students enrolled in the program at a time, all students have meaningful contact on a daily basis with their faculty mentors and fellow students.
+With 25 to 30 students enrolled in the program at a time, all students have meaningful contact on a daily basis with their faculty mentors and fellow students.
 Interaction within and between research groups is encouraged, which allows students to develop significant professional and personal relationships.
 The MS program allows students to pursue guided independent research alongside specialized course work, undergraduate laboratory teaching experience, and intensive proposal writing and seminar experience.

-Five Year BS/MS Degree
+Five Year BS/MS (JUMP) Degree

 Students may obtain both a Bachelor of Science in Chemistry (ACS-certified) and a Master of Science in Chemistry (MS Degree) concurrently.
 Interested students can apply prior to completion of 75 hours of undergraduate credits.
 The Integrated Master's/Bachelor's program is an exciting opportunity for students who excel academically.
-Students participating in the Joint BS/MS program will be admitted to Graduate Studies and Research at the beginning of the semester in which they complete the total number of credit hours required for the undergraduate degree in chemistry.
+Students participating in the Joint BS/MS program will typically be admitted to Graduate Studies and Research at the beginning of the year in which they complete the total number of credit hours required for the undergraduate degree in chemistry.

 Custom Designed Graduate Coursework